Timmeahj/css-animations-challenge/Exercise-CSS-animations.md

 8. Share the link with your fellow colleagues to show them your flashy animations!

 ## Evaluation criterias
-1. Everything looks as if it was intended to be like that
+- [ ] Everything looks as if it was intended to be like that
-2. There are no boring buttons / links anymore, just changing the color on hover is fine.
+- [ ] All interactive inputs (links and buttons) have at minima a hover animation.
-3. Separation of concerns: I did not add any styling in the HTML file(s).
+- [ ] Separation of concerns: I did not add any styling in the HTML file(s).
-4. Everything works on different browsers!
+- [ ] Everything works on different browsers!
 Watch out, sometimes a browser handles an animation differently!
+- [ ] The HTML is valid
+- [ ] The css is valid
+- [ ] Progressive enhancement
+- [ ] Run a lighthouse test

 ## Have fun!